mikezaschka/cds-kafka/readme.md

 ## About this project

-CDS plugin providing integration with Apache Kafka.
+This project is a plugin for the SAP Cloud Application Programming Model (CAP) providing native integration with Apache Kafka as the messaging service.

 ## Table of Contents